MSU Extension Brand Standards Toolkit

 CABS has approved the official MSU Extension wordmark (see Figure 1) for use on educational and promotional materials, signs, and more, but not for use on apparel.
 (See “On Apparel” for information on the approved graphic for use on apparel.).
 You can find all wordmarks for MSU College of Agriculture and Natural Resources, MSU Extension, MSU AgbioResearch, Project GREEEN and 4-H on our Wordmarks & Logos page.

-The Spartan helmet (see Figure 2) can be used on printed materials with or without the MSU Extension wordmark.
+The Spartan helmet (see Figure 2) can be used on printed materials with or without a wordmark.
 The two elements may not be used so closely together (either side-by-side or above-below) that they appear to be joined, however.
-The helmet can also be used on MSU Extension apparel and signs (see the appropriate sections of this toolkit for guidance on those uses).
+The helmet can also be used on apparel and signs (see the appropriate sections of this toolkit for guidance on those uses).

-Figure 2: The Spartan helmet can be used with or without the MSU Extension wordmark on printed materials, but must not be placed side-by-side with or so closely above or below the wordmark that the two elements appear to be joined.
+Figure 2: The Spartan helmet can be used with or without a wordmark on printed materials, but must not be placed side-by-side with or so closely above or below the wordmark that the two elements appear to be joined.
 The helmet can also be used on apparel and on signs.

 MSU’s official school colors are green (see Figure 3) and white.
 Different applications and systems use different formulas to create the proper green for print, web, and other uses.